susanBuck/notes/00_HTML/04_Publishing_online.md

 * Paid for yearly, between $7-15 a year
 * Example provider: [Hover](http://hover.evyy.net/c/118826/150221/2799)
 * Look for discounts if your purchase more than one year at a time
-* Always set to auto-renew
+* Set to auto-renew to avoid a lapse in ownership
-* Domains can be purchased through the same company you get your hosting from, or from a different company.
+* Domains can be purchased through the same company you get your hosting from, or from a different company

 ## Picking a domain
 >> &ldquo;I just registered the domain name for my campaign website jackdonagyisrunningformayor2013nythisisthewebsite.com... that's as close as I could get, everything else was already pornography.&rdquo; - Jack Donagy, 30Rock